ooni/ooni.org/content/about/glossary.md

 ### Internet blackout

-An internet blackout (also referred to as "internet outage") occurs when the internet is completely turned-off in a country or region.
+An internet blackout (also referred to as "internet outage" or "internet shutdown") occurs when the internet is completely turned-off in a country or region.
 The area or network affected by the internet blackout has no internet access at all.